roise-bailey/1701QCA-Assessment1/experiments/experiments.md

 #### Reflection ####

 In this experiment, the micro:bit itself was new to me.
 As the first project I completed on the micro:bit, every element of the process was new to me- including the coding and making connections on the breadboard.
-I ultimately learned the basics on how to work the micro:bit and were to access resources to help with coding or fabrication.
+I ultimately learned the basics on how to work the micro:bit and where to access resources to help with coding or fabrication.

 This experiment could be the basis of a real world application such as signs that use LED's.
 The text that is displayed can be easily changed and could be useful as road signs or notice boards.